Dental Assistant Certification

 Can you work as a dental assistant without being certified?

-It depends where you live.
-Thirty-nine states and the District of Columbia require certification through the Dental Assisting National Board in order to work as a dental assistant.
+It depends on where you live.
+You can check online for your state's education and certification requirements to work as a dental assistant.

-Even if you are located in one of the states that does not require it, having your dental assistant certification will likely make you a more attractive candidate to employers.
+Even if you live in one of the states that does not require dental assistant certification, having it may make you a more attractive candidate to employers.